Estimating Earth's Temperature Response with Transformed and Augmented OLS: Introduction

-The concept of cointegration was introduced and developed by Nobel laureates Robert Engle and Clive Granger (\citet{EngleGranger1987}).
+The concept of cointegration was introduced and developed by Nobel laureates Robert Engle and Clive Granger~\citep{EngleGranger1987}.
 While each time series can drift or fluctuate independently, cointegration constrains them to move together in the long run.
 Cointegration goes hand-in-hand with the error-correction mechanism (ECM), which connects short-term fluctuations to prior deviations from the long-term balance.
-As an example, imagine there are two boats tied together in a lake.
-They are tied together by a stretchy, elastic rope.
-Although currents may pull the boats in different directions, the rope's tension will reel the boats back to equilibrium.
+As an example, imagine there are two boats floating in a lake, connected by an elastic rope.
+Although currents may pull the boats in different directions, the rope’s tension will pull the boats back to equilibrium.
 Thus, their future movements are shaped by their current separation.

-Multicointegration, an extension of cointegration developed by \citet{GrangerLee1989, GrangerLee1990}, builds upon the original concept by examining how cumulative sums of past imbalances can shape the system's behavior over longer periods.
+Multicointegration, an extension of cointegration developed by Granger and Lee~\citep{GrangerLee1989, GrangerLee1990}, builds upon the original concept by examining how cumulative sums of past imbalances can shape the system's behavior over longer periods.
 Going back to the boat example, multicointegration additionally accounts for how past \textquotedblleft stretching\textquotedblright\ of the system can affect future movements, capturing long-term feedbacks.

 From the perspective of climate science, cointegration excels at modeling interactions between radiative forcing and temperature, while multicointegration is crucial for modeling the delayed effects of accumulated oceanic heat content on surface warming.
 While radiative forcing and temperature may each follow integrated trajectories with local variations, cointegration can uncover a long-run connection between the two, indicating they co-move over time.
 Multicointegration adds to this analysis by exploring how the cumulative energy stored in the oceans influences surface temperature.
 Since the ocean is a slow-responding reservoir of thermal energy, it absorbs heat over decades.
-When it can no longer contain the thermal energy stored within, it gradually releases that energy and hence increases the surface temperature.
+The deep ocean then gradually releases this stored energy to the atmosphere over centuries, slowly raising surface temperature.
+These physical dynamics have a direct formal counterpart in the econometric framework: \citet{pretis2020equivalence} shows that a two-component energy balance model (EBM) is mathematically equivalent to a cointegrated vector autoregression where the climate feedback parameter is identifiable as a cointegrating coefficient, so that cointegration is not merely a statistical metaphor imported from economics but the direct econometric representation of the physical energy balance of the climate system.